But there is more to do.

 FIVE-YEAR VISION

-We will partner with universities in Porto Velho, Saratém and Cariri to provide education in dentistry, speech therapy, nursing, pediatrics, nutrition and psychology.
-We will develop a teaching hub in Rio de Janeiro.
+Operation Smile will partner with universities in Porto Velho, Santarém and Cariri to provide education in dentistry, speech therapy, nursing, pediatrics, nutrition and psychology.
+A new teaching hub will be developed in Rio de Janeiro.
+In addition, infrastructure will be upgraded in five hospitals across Brazil, and three new spokes will be established.